Janet Mock

-Janet Mock (born March 10, 1983) is an American writer, television host, director, producer and transgender rights activist.
+Janet Mock (born 1983) is an American writer, television producer, and transgender rights activist.
 Her debut book, the memoir Redefining Realness, became a New York Times bestseller.
 She is a contributing editor for Marie Claire and a former staff editor of People magazine's website.

 Early life and education

 Mock was born in Honolulu, Hawaii, the second child in the family.
 Her father, Charlie Mock III, is African-American, and her mother, Elizabeth (née Barrett), is of half Portuguese descent, part Asian descent and part Native Hawaiian (kānaka maoli) descent.
 Mock lived for most of her youth in her native Hawaii, with some time spent in Oakland, California and Dallas.

-Assigned male at birth, Mock began her transition in her first year of high school, and funded her medical transition by earning money as a sex worker in her teens.
+Mock began her transition in her first year of high school, and funded her medical transition by earning money as a sex worker in her teens.
 At the age of fifteen, Mock was introduced to the world of sex work.
-Mocks says, "I went dressed up with my friends; we hung out with older girls, and when I say older girls I was 15 and some of them were 18 to 25, but they were light-years ahead of us in terms of their identities and their own transitions, of their confidence in their bodies, of proclaiming themselves to themselves and to one another.
+Mock says, "I went dressed up with my friends; we hung out with older girls, and when I say older girls I was 15 and some of them were 18 to 25, but they were light-years ahead of us in terms of their identities and their own transitions, of their confidence in their bodies, of proclaiming themselves to themselves and to one another.
 It was deeply a space of sisterhood and socializing for me."
 The sex worker experience, although it brings "deep sadness", was her means of survival as a trans person of color.
 She played volleyball in high school, a sport she had bonded over with her childhood friend Wendi, who helped Mock express her femininity.
 Mock explains that when she first met Wendi, she asked if Mock was a māhū.
 Mock describes māhū as "a label for those who live outside of the gender binary."
 She also added that her hula instructor at the time was a māhū, or trans woman.
 She chose her name Janet after Janet Jackson.

 She was the first person in her family to go to college.
 She underwent gender confirming surgery in Thailand at the age of 18 in the middle of her first year in college.
-Mock earned a Bachelor of Arts in Fashion Merchandising from the University of Hawaii at Manoa in 2004 and a Master of Arts in Journalism from New York University in 2006.
+Mock earned a Bachelor of Arts in Fashion Merchandising from the University of Hawaiʻi at Mānoa in 2004 and a Master of Arts in journalism from New York University in 2006.